textpattern/textpattern/README.md

 ## Contributing

-Want to help out with the development of Textpattern CMS?
-Please refer to the [Contributing documentation](https://github.com/textpattern/textpattern/blob/dev/.github/CONTRIBUTING.md) for full details.
+Do you want to help with the development of Textpattern CMS?
+Please refer to the [contributing documentation](https://github.com/textpattern/textpattern/blob/dev/.github/CONTRIBUTING.md) for full details.

 ## GitHub topic tags